 Caregiving and the Holidays: What to do when a Visit to Mom and Dad Raises Red Flags

 The holidays can be a wonderful time to spend with family.
 But over the course of a visit you may worry that Mom has forgotten how to make her famous pumpkin pie and Dad can’t seem to find the right words.
 During the holiday season, you might notice a shift in your parent’s behavior or cognition, which can lead to increased anxiety and fear increase.
-This seminar will help you identify what changes might be warning signs of decline and what steps to take to address those concerns.
+This online webinar will help you identify what changes might be warning signs of decline and what steps to take to address those concerns.

 Caregiving and Sibling Warfare

 Siblings can be our best friends, toughest critics or partners in crime growing up.
 But once we’re adults, siblings can make caring for an aging parent challenging.
 One of the greatest sources of stress around caregiving is sibling discord.
 You think Mom needs in-home care, your brother’s focused on assisted living and Mom doesn’t want any help at all!
 Sound familiar?
 How can you and your siblings get on the same page, help Mom find the right care and not get entangled in simmering resentments from the past?
 Learn how to focus on the present, address sibling conflict, achieve consensus as much as possible, and manage your own stress.